Will-Griffiths-Ireland/Memoria/README.md

 ### **Wireframes:**

 The initial wireframes were a few pages as I was aiming for a really clean interface.
 I had a good idea of the look I wanted.
+The design did evolve during dev but nothing major from my original vision

 ![Wireframe 1](./assets/docs/wireframe1.JPG)
 ![Wireframe 2](./assets/docs/wireframe2.JPG)